-Military to partner Enugu Govt on internal security
+Military to partner Enugu govt on internal security

 …Insecurity, big elephant in the room – Mbah

-The Chief of Defence Staff, General Lucky Irabor, has pledged military’s readiness and commitment to partnering with the Enugu State government towards the security of lives and property in the state.
+The Chief of Defence Staff, General Lucky Irabor, has pledged the military’s readiness and commitment to partner with the Enugu State government towards the security of lives and property in the state.

 General Irabor said the hierarchy of the Nigerian military services was impressed by the bold security measures so far taken by the governor, assuring that they would play their part in encouraging socio-economic development of the state by enhancing internal security.

-The military chief stated this during a courtesy call on the governor and meeting with critical stakeholders at the Government House, Enugu, Tuesday.

-He said he was in the state for a review of the impact of the security efforts of the military in the state.
+Irabor, who made the pledge while on a courtesy call on the governor at Government House, Enugu, said he was in the state for a review of the impact of the security efforts of the military in Enugu.

 “Your bold statement on security synchronises with our efforts towards ending insecurity.
 We came to appreciate you for that and to let you know that such steps fall within our purview and that every stakeholder will support it.